Key takeaways:

 In general, milder pain may be treated with a class of medications known as nonsteroidal anti-inflammatory drugs (NSAIDs).
 Ibuprofen (Advil, Motrin) is one common NSAID.
 Acetaminophen (Tylenol) may also be used for milder pain.

-When used to treat a sickle cell crisis, opioid medications are often given in a hospital setting, but they can be taken at home too.
+When used to treat a sickle cell crisis, opioid medications are often given in a hospital setting.
+But they can be taken at home too.
 Depending on your symptoms, you may receive them by mouth or as an injection.
 Morphine, oxycodone (OxyContin), and hydromorphone (Dilaudid) are three common examples.

 If your pain still isn’t controlled, your care team may consider other options.
 For example, some health experts suggest that ketamine infusions may offer additional relief for some people.
 Nerve anesthesia can help, too.
+But it’s not widely used as a treatment yet.

 The benefits of opioids usually outweigh their drawbacks when treating a sickle cell crisis.
 But opioids do have risks — especially when taken at higher doses or for long periods of time.
 They’re usually used sparingly for a number of other health conditions for this reason.
 They’re also controlled substances.